w3c/wai-intro-uaag/index.pl.md

 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
 You do not need to translate the instructions after "#".
 # In this first section, do not translate the words before a colon.
 For example, do not translate "title:".
 Do translate the text after "title:"

-title: User Agent Accessibility Guidelines (UAAG) Overview
+title: Omówienie Wytycznych dla dostępności programu użytkownika (UAAG)
-nav_title: "UAAG Overview"
+nav_title: "Omówienie UAAG"
 lang: pl # Change "en" to the translated-language shortcode
-last_updated: 2024-03-07
+last_updated: 2024-03-08

 translators: # remove from the beginning of this line and the lines below: "# " (the hash sign and the space)
 - name: "Stefan Wajda"   # Replace Jan Doe with translator name